msysbio/microbetag/docs/cytoApp.md

 >
 > *microbetag* will build a co-occurrence network only for abundance tables with less than 1000 of records.
 > In case your abundance table is larger, you will have to run the [microbetag prepropcess steps](./input.md#the-preparation).
-> Otherwise, you can always run any algorithm for network inference locally and use their findings with microrbetag.
+> Otherwise, you can always run any algorithm for network inference locally and use their findings with microbetag.